Garrett Wayne Smith: Let You Fall

+and mastering by Stefan Brown at Abbey Road Studios.
+Clash described the song as "darkly anthemic" and connected Smith's guitar-forward sound to a lineage that includes Nick Cave, Jack White and Mark Lanegan.
+Metal Magazine highlighted the track's balance of distorted guitar arrangements with restrained, vulnerable vocals, and characterised the song as centred on the acceptance that one cannot save another person from self-destruction.

 Reception

-Rett Smith has received critical praise for his blend of dark Americana, rock, and blues.
+Rett Smith has received critical praise for his blend of dark Americana, rock, and post-punk.
 Billboard described his music as “equal parts tortured blues, gospel, soul, and murder ballad,” noting his commitment to emotionally raw songwriting and intense performances.
 Flood Magazine called his 2020 single “Rattlesnakes” “a dark, melancholic track [that] digs into the gothic heart of Americana.”

 Soho House named Smith “the future of American rock ’n’ roll,” citing his “unapologetic sombre sound rooted in the past.”
 Holler Country described his 2021 album What the Walls Cannot See as “a stark, unflinching listen,” with “dark, confessional weight.”
 Paste Magazine featured his live performance in a full Paste Studio session, highlighting his “gritty, dynamic stage presence.”

 American Songwriter named “Better Day” a Best New Music pick, and KUTX 98.9 featured “Stop Signs” and “Pick Up the Pieces” as Song of the Day in 2024. antiMusic.com praised his 2023 duet “Cabin Song” with Jessica Lea Mayfield as “intense and cinematic,” drawing comparisons to Nick Cave.

 Smith’s work has also been covered by Texas Monthly, which praised his “West Texas roots and sonic authenticity,” and by BrooklynVegan for his 2021 single “The Hook,” described as “a stark, emotional reckoning.”
 Earlier, NYLON premiered “One to Blame,” highlighting Smith’s “soulful grit and restraint.”
 No Depression praised his early work as “self-contained rock with just enough grit to make it roll.”